tototomate123/tuwunel/docs/maintenance.md

 ## Database (RocksDB)

 Generally there is very little you need to do.
-[Compaction][rocksdb-compaction] is ran automatically based on various defined thresholds tuned for conduwuit to be high performance with the least I/O amplifcation or overhead.
+[Compaction][rocksdb-compaction] is ran automatically based on various defined thresholds tuned for Tuwunel to be high performance with the least I/O amplifcation or overhead.
 Manually running compaction is not recommended, or compaction via a timer, due to creating unnecessary I/O amplification.
 RocksDB is built with io_uring support